H.R.3038 - Time Off to Vote Act115th Congress (2017-2018) |

 The employer may determine the two-hour period, excluding any lunch break or other break.

 Taking such leave shall not result in the employee losing accrued employment benefits.

-It is unlawful for an employer to interfere with the right to take such leave or for an employer to discriminate against an employee for taking such leave.
+The bill makes it unlawful for an employer to interfere with the right to take such leave or for an employer to discriminate against an employee for taking such leave.

-It is unlawful for any employer to retaliate against an employee for: (1) opposing any practice made unlawful by this bill; (2) filing a charge, or instituting or causing to be instituted any proceeding, under or related to this bill; or (3) testifying or preparing to testify in an inquiry or proceeding relating to such leave.
+The bill makes it unlawful for any employer to retaliate against an employee for: (1) opposing any practice made unlawful by this bill; (2) filing a charge, or instituting or causing to be instituted any proceeding, under or related to this bill; or (3) testifying or preparing to testify in an inquiry or proceeding relating to such leave.